photoprism/internal/auth/oidc

 Integration Guide for Entra ID

 1. Register an app in Microsoft Entra ID (v2) or reuse your existing PhotoPrism registration.
-Note the tenant ID and the application (client) ID.
+Note the instance ID and the application (client) ID.

 2. Redirect URI: add https://{hostname}/api/v1/oidc/redirect.